gofordeepu/DoctorPatientAppointmentSystem/readme.txt

 =============================Introduction============================================
-  This is a simple doctor patient appointment system web has which is written in php.
+  This is a simple doctor patient appointment system website which is written in php.
 ========================Important ports and settings=================================== according to my system i configure it on 8080 port so